mediamonks/doctrine-extensions/README.md

 The field's value will only be transformed when the value changed which also makes it possible to implement only a transform function for one way transformations like hashing.

-Currently these adapters are provided:
+Currently these adapters are provided in order of recommendation:

+- HaliteSymmetricTransformer - Encrypt/decrypts the value
 - DefuseCryptoEncryptKeyTransformer - Encrypt/decrypts the value
 - PhpHashTransformer - Hashes the value
 - PhpHmacTransformer - Hashes the value with a key